jkcspy/Battleship/README.md

 ## Functionality
 - The user can enter a name.
-- The user can place thier ships on the grid using coordinates and buttons.
+- The user can place their ships on the grid using coordinates and buttons.
 - The user can then play a game against a computer player.
-- The computer will attack back randomly(this can be upgraded to a better alogrithm later).
+- The computer will attack back randomly(this can be upgraded to a better algorithm later).
 - Hits, misses and sunk ships will be displayed with different colour squares on the grid.
 - Game over message will be displayed when victory condition achieved for
-- Background music can be muted and unmuted.
+- Background music can be muted and un-muted.
 - The app can be restarted.

 ## Design
 - A front end only application built using vanilla JavaScript.
 - All non DOM functions built using TDD unit testing.
-- Ship, player and gameboard factory functions produce the objects that interact with each other.
+- Ship, player and game-board factory functions produce the objects that interact with each other.
 - All other functions split into modules.
 - The game module calls these factories to instantiate objects and functions to run the program.